junxit/us-congress-bills-110/bill.md

   - **(1)** in the first sentence, by adding after “schedule II, III, IV, or V” the following: “and shall modify the registrations of pharmacies so registered to authorize them to dispense controlled substances by means of the Internet”; and
   - **(2)** in the second sentence, by striking “if he determines that the issuance of such registration” and inserting “or such modification of registration if the Attorney General determines that the issuance of such registration or modification”.
 - **(c)** *Reporting requirements* Section 307(d) of the Controlled Substances Act (21 U.S.C.
 827(d)) is amended by—
-  - **(1)** designating the text as paragraph (1); and
+  - **(1)** striking “(d) Every” and inserting “(d)(1) Every”; and
-  - **(2)** inserting after paragraph (1), as so designated by this Act, the following:
+  - **(2)** adding at the end the following:
     > - **(2)** Each pharmacy with a modified registration under section 303(f) that authorizes the dispensing of controlled substances by means of the Internet shall report to the Attorney General the controlled substances it dispenses, in the amount specified, and in such time and manner as the Attorney General by regulation shall require, except that the Attorney General, under this paragraph, may not require any pharmacy to report any information other than the total quantity of each controlled substance that the pharmacy has dispensed each month.
-For purposes of this subsection, no reporting shall be required unless the pharmacy has met 1 of the following thresholds in the month for which the reporting is required:
+For purposes of this paragraph, no reporting shall be required unless the pharmacy has met 1 of the following thresholds in the month for which the reporting is required:
     >   - **(A)** 100 or more prescriptions dispensed.
     >   - **(B)** 5,000 or more dosage units of all controlled substances combined.